 Back to school was always my favorite time of year.
-A clean slate and chance to get reorganized.
-A new group of kids who are excited to learn new content and participate in all of the fun, hands-on projects you’re known for incorporating into the curriculum.
+A clean slate and a chance to get reorganized.
+A new group of kids excited to learn new content and participate in all of the fun, hands-on projects you’re known for incorporating into the curriculum.
 New supplies and teacher planner.

 You can start planning for back to school over the summer without it consuming all of your time off.
 Your future self will thank you!

 TIP 1 | ORGANIZE YOUR RESOURCES

 For a long time, I only kept my teaching resources digitally.
 Then once I moved to a school where we had a secretary who did all of the copying for us, it made more sense to keep master copies in binders.
 I was able to pull resources for copies quickly and didn’t waste a ton of time searching through large files hoping to find that one activity for ecosystems.